 Diagnosing Thyroid Disease

 It can be hard to diagnose thyroid disease.
-Symptoms vary greatly and many of the signs and symptoms are very similar to other conditions and health issues.
+Symptoms of thyroid disease vary greatly and many of the signs and symptoms are very similar to other conditions and health issues.
 After assessing health history and family history, the first test is a physical exam where your physician will check your neck for enlargement of the gland and for thyroid nodules.
 Depending on your symptoms, your doctor may also do other tests, such as:

 - Blood tests: Testing the level of thyroid stimulating hormone (TSH) in your blood can help determine if the thyroid is overactive or underactive.